claudioc/boxedo/README.md

-# Boxedo (codename)
+# Boxedo

 > [!CAUTION]
-> Although at this point the project is relatively stable in terms of MVP features, its quality is to be considered Alpha: don't install it on public facing internet website.
+> Although at this point the project is relatively stable in terms of MVP features, its quality is to be considered Beta: don't install it on public facing internet website.

 ---

 ## Project Status

-**Unreleased** (and unsupported).
+**(unsupported) Beta**

+Use at your own risk!

 ---

 ## Vision and Goals

-Boxedo's long term vision is to provide a nicer and more appealing alternative to tools like Atlassian Confluence, tailored for creating internal documentation in regulated environments requiring audit trails and robust access control (IAM).
+Boxedo's long term vision is to provide a simpler, nicer and more appealing alternative to tools like Atlassian Confluence, tailored for creating internal documentation in regulated environments requiring audit trails and robust access control (IAM).
 This doesn't mean that Boxedo doesn't work at a smaller scale, in fact it is also amazing as a simple, personal knowledge base engine, similar to Obsidian or Notion but installed on your own server.
 This is how I use it right now.

 Some feature highlights:

 - **Hierarchical documentation organization** - pages are in a parent/child relationship to each others, with multiple roots.
 Single pages or even group of pages can be moved freely around
-- **Page history tracking** - using CouchDB's native support for revisions, it's always possible to see what changed over time in any document (but we don't offer "diff" representation at the moment)
+- **Page history tracking** - using CouchDB's (or PouchDB's)native support for revisions, it's always possible to see what changed over time in any document (but we don't offer "diff" representation at the moment)
 - **Basic but functional design** - limited resources for aesthetics at the moment but things should look ok, both on desktop and on mobile.
-The CSS framework [supports theming](https://daisyui.com/docs/themes/) out-of-the-box.
+The CSS framework [supports theming](https://daisyui.com/docs/themes/) out-of-the-box, and a theme selection is possible via configuration file
 - **Advanced WYSIWYG editor** - Boxedo's content editor is based on a heavily customized [TipTap editor](https://tiptap.dev/) which I believe is at the state-of-the-art of this technology (based on ProseMirror)
 - **Multi-database backend** - at his core Boxedo uses a document model database and the flavour I chose is CouchDB.
 Boxedo uses [PouchDB](https://pouchdb.com/) though, which means that you don't necessarily need to install and run a docker image (or a separate server) to use Boxedo!
 With PouchDB, you can run Boxedo with a "local" database too - in which case, PouchDB will use LevelDB.
 There is also a convenient "memory" backend that it's used for test purposes
 - **Search capabilities** - a fulltext search capability is integrated in Boxedo by using [Sqlite FTS5](https://www.sqlite.org/fts5.html)
-- **Internationalization (i18n)** - only English is supported at the moment (also in terms of search stemming), but the codebase doesn't use hardcode sentences and can be easily translated in any language (it's just a json file to add)
+- **Internationalization (i18n)** - only English and Italian are supported at the moment (but only English in terms of search stemming), but the codebase doesn't use hardcode sentences and can be easily translated in any language (it's just a json file to add)
 - **Developer-friendly** - Designed for easy hacking from the ground-up
-- **Image upload support** - images are also transparently saved in CouchDB.
+- **Image upload support** - images are also transparently saved in CouchDB/PouchDB.
 A support script exists to remove unused images
-- **Magic link authentication** - You can optionally use an authentication layer, but you don't have to maintain any credentials (see below for more details)
+- **Magic link authentication** - You can optionally use an authentication layer (more on this later), but you don't have to maintain any credentials (see below for more details)
 - **Powerful CLI** - to manage the database, add accounts, export and more
 - **User roles** - users can be added to one of the pre-defined set of roles with different capabilities, to complete administration to inactive